BernieMurphy/Basic02-src/README.md

 iotest.bas:  Example of testing all BASIC/02 file I/O functions.

-lunar.bas:  Lunar landder program updated to run on Basic/02.
+lunar.bas:  Lunar lander program updated to run on Basic/02.

 print.bas:  Example of printing strings from Basic/02.
-Includes Basic callable ASM functions for READ a character from terminal, PRINT character to terminal, PRINT ASCIIZ string to terminal, READ ASCII string from terminal,turn LOCAL ECHO on and turn LOCAL ECHO off.
+Includes Basic callable ASM functions for READ a character from terminal, PRINT a character to terminal, PRINT ASCIIZ string to terminal, READ ASCII string from terminal, turn LOCAL ECHO on and turn LOCAL ECHO off.

 string.bas:  Example of string manipulation.
 Includes Basic callable ASM